P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration-crystallisation.html.md

 The contents of this GOV.UK page will be updated and subject to change.

-For a business to view the previous payments it has made to HMRC, vendors should present messages at key points in their journey that encourage them to visit their Business Tax Account at:
+For a business to view the previous payments it has made to HMRC, vendors should present messages at key points in their journey that encourage them to visit their HMRC Online Services account at:

 [https://www.access.service.gov.uk/login/signin/creds](https://www.access.service.gov.uk/login/signin/creds)